Dashboard

 Automating essential tasks can lower costs because it reduces administrative tasks and repetitive tasks, ultimately decreasing the number of hours needed to perform those tasks.
 Not only that but digitizing documents can help boost productivity while automatic validation ensures incorrect data can't move through the workflow and prevent problems later on.

-For example, if someone enters a wrong number, the problem might not be discovered until it’s too late, which means hours upon hours of finding the error and fixing it.
+For example, if someone enters a wrong number, the problem might not be discovered until it's too late, which means hours upon hours of finding the error and fixing it.
 Automation prevents this by ensuring the data is correct at every stage of the process.
 Instead of letting the wrong letter throw your employees on a quest to find the right information and remedy the problem, you can save on labor costs by having smaller teams that can get more work done.
+Companies that automate report an average reduction in operational costs of more than 12 percent, according to Salesforce research.

 No. 3: Reduces errors